SashaD826/Portfolio/README.md

 ### 🚲 Bike Sales Breakdown

   **Description:** This project involves a granular analysis of a bike store's order data over a one-month period.
-The dataset encompasses critical financial and operational metrics, including revenue, cost of goods sold, customer demographics, providing a detailed description of store operations.
+The dataset encompasses critical financial and operational metrics, including revenue, cost of goods sold, gross margin, customer demographics, providing a detailed description of store operations.

   **Goal:** To conduct an Exploratory Data Analysis (EDA) that describes store performance over time.
 The objective is to visualize crucial KPIs and identify opportunities to increase efficiency and revenue.